keplernetwork/kepler/doc/build.md

 docker run -it -d -v $HOME/.kepler:/root/.kepler kepler
 ```
 If you prefer to use a docker named volume, you can pass `-v dotkepler:/root/.kepler` instead.
-Using a named volume copies default configurations upon volume creation
+Using a named volume copies default configurations upon volume creation.

 ## Cross-platform builds